Exceptron/Exceptron.Net/readme.md

 > The API key that identifies your application. you can find the API key in the application settings page.

 #####`[bool] ThrowExceptions`
-> Whether or not exceptron client is allowed to throw exceptions when errors occure.
-Setting this value to `False` will cause exceptron client not to throw exceptions under any circumstances.
+> Whether or not exceptron client is allowed to throw exceptions in an errors occures.
+Setting this value to `False` will cause the client not to throw exceptions under any circumstances.

 >*We recommend that you enable exceptions during debug and development and disable in production*

 #####`[bool] IncludeMachineName`
 >Whether or not the machine name should be attached to the exception report.
 Machine name can be useful in webfarm enviroments where multiple servers are running the same app and the issues could be machine specific.
-However, You might want to disable this feature for privacy reasons.</remarks>
+However, You might want to disable this feature on client applications for privacy reasons.</remarks>

 ### Configuring the Client Using Configuration File ###